mayurdalvi5/ICR-Flight-Delay-Weather-Disruptions/Week8/week8.md

 # Next Week's Goals

   - **All team members** will be working on downloading 10 years worth of data for 10 states.
-By the end of Week 9, we'll have our entire dataset downloaded and ready for data exploration.
+Our goal is to have this finished by Tuesday so that we can get a head start on the data exploration phase of our project.

 ---